csshen/cshen-site/content/blog/website-v2/index.md

 tags: ['project']
 ---

 Hello and welcome to my new website!
-This website has regrettably been in an unfinished state for quite some time now, but thanks to social distancing measures I finally have the time and motivation to work on it and have made enough progress that I am happy with publishing the site.
+Regrettably, this website has been in an unfinished state for quite some time now, but thanks to social distancing measures I finally have the time and motivation to work on it and have made enough progress that I am happy with publishing the site.
 I’ve been